Shell Scripting

 PS1="$ " ; export PS1

-For more info about PS1, PS2, PS3, PS4 and prompt_command examples, see here
+For more info about PS1, PS2, PS3, PS4 and prompt\_command examples, see [here](https://www.thegeekstuff.com/2008/09/bash-shell-take-control-of-ps1-ps2-ps3-ps4-and-prompt_command/)

 Do you know when you write